 How Net Metering Works

 When your solar is generating more power than your building uses at that moment, you send the extra energy to the grid, and PG&E gives you credit for the value of that energy.
-Net metering is essentially a contract between you and Pacific Gas & Electric, under which the electricity your system exports to the grid (measured in kilowatt hours or kWh) is worth a certain amount of retail priced credits, which are applied to your bill.
+Under net metering, the electricity your system exports to the grid (measured in kilowatt hours or kWh) is worth a certain amount of retail priced credits, which are applied to your bill.
 When your building needs more power than your system is producing at that moment, you draw on grid power.
 PG&E tracks the value of that energy.
-This allows them to calculate your “net” energy, aka how much energy your system sends to the grid and how much energy your home draws from the grid.
+This allows them to calculate your “net” energy, which is how much energy your system sends to the grid and how much energy your home draws from the grid.

 Your monthly Net Metering Statement shows the excess power your solar system sends to the grid and the “net” consumption, the total power your home pulls from the grid.
 These credits and charges are carried forward every month for 12 billing cycles.
 The final amount is reconciled on your annual True-Up Statement, which occurs on the anniversary of your system’s interconnection to PG&E.